 Prices – In Advance: Adults: £25.95, Children: £19.95 On the day: Adults: £30.95, Children: £24.95

 These Prices for General Admission at April 2017

 Daily 9am to 10pm except 25 December.
 Timed tickets every 30 minutes until last entry at 8.30pm.
 The Shard closes at 10pm.

 Getting there – Tube London Bridge (Northern Line, Jubilee Line) Overground/Network Rail London Bridge

 The Shard Viewing Gallery

-This site contains affiliate links.
+This site may contain affiliate links.
 If you buy after clicking a link I will receive a small commission (at no extra cost to you).
-Affiliate links help me continue to run this site.
-If you choose to buy anything through them it’s very much appreciated, thank you.
+If you choose to buy anything through them it’s very much appreciated.